Feature • Last updated: June 26, 2026

 When you upload a file to an FTP server, a NAS, or a cloud account, you are trusting whoever runs that storage with the readable contents of your data.
 For most files that is fine.
 For tax documents, contracts, password vaults, client data or anything covered by a privacy obligation, it is not.

 File Encryption closes that gap.
 FTPie encrypts the file on your machine, with AES-256, before a single byte leaves your computer.
 Whatever it lands on - a shared FTP host, a Synology NAS, Google Drive, Dropbox - only ever stores ciphertext.
-The encryption key stays on your device.
+The key is derived from your password on your own machine and is never stored or uploaded.
 Neither the storage provider nor FTPie can read your files.

 How it works